wanggn8612/ddh/intl.en-US/Product Introduction/Benefits.md

 |Item|ECS on Dedicated Host|ECS on shared cloud hosting|
 |:---|:--------------------|:--------------------------|
-|Isolation| **Physical isolation**

- Resources are isolated on physical server level, including CPU, memory, and networking, which guarantees higher security.
+|Isolation|Physical isolation.Resources are isolated on physical server level, including CPU, memory, and networking, which guarantees higher security.

- | **Virtual isolation**

- Resources are isolated on virtual machine level.
+|Virtual isolation.Resources are isolated on virtual machine level.
 Tenants share the host resources, such as networking and memory.

 |
-|Regulatory compliance| **Strict regulatory compliance**

- Dedicated Hosts provide you with further visibility and control by allowing the placement of instances on a specific, physical server and showing the physical attributes of the host, in order to meet the compliance and regulatory requirements for businesses in certain industries\(e.g financial regulatory compliance\).
+|Regulatory compliance|Strict regulatory compliance.Dedicated Hosts provide you with further visibility and control by allowing the placement of instances on a specific, physical server and showing the physical attributes of the host, in order to meet the compliance and regulatory requirements for businesses in certain industries \(for example, financial regulatory compliance\).

- | **Common regulatory compliance**

- Multiple tenants share the resources of a physical server.
+|Common regulatory compliance.Multiple tenants share the resources of a physical server.

 |
-|Bring-Your-Own-License \(BYOL\)| **Supported**

- The machine serial number and the number of sockets and physical CPU cores are visible to you, which enables you to use your own software license on the cloud, saving your costs of migrating business to cloud.
+|Bring-Your-Own-License \(BYOL\)|Supported.The machine serial number and the number of sockets and physical CPU cores are visible to you, which enables you to use your own software license on the cloud, saving your costs of migrating business to cloud.

- | **Not supported**

- Less visibility of physical server information.
+|Not supported.Less visibility of physical server information.

 |
-|Deployment flexibility| **Supports deploying applications on a specified physical server**

- You can create ECS instances on a specified DDH, or migrate ECS instances from shared cloud hosting to DDH.
+|Deployment flexibility|Supports deploying applications on a specified physical server.You can create ECS instances on a specified DDH, or migrate ECS instances from shared cloud hosting to DDH.

- | **Supports deploying applications randomly**

- You cannot specify a physical server to deploy applications.
+|Supports deploying applications randomly.You cannot specify a physical server to deploy applications.

 |